SiliconLabs/wisun-br-linux-docker/README.md

 Anyway, if you use `site_local` mode, we recommend to use a dedicated network.

-### I try to use `--ws-*` parameters but the container is not able to select the device

-If several board are connected to the USB port, the container is not able to know which it has to use.
-Unplug the board you don't want to configure to workaround this limitation.

 Further improvements
 --------------------

-- tunslip6 should be able to daemonize

 - Replace radvd with a small RS/RA proxy. nd-proxy.c seems to mostly do the job,
   but: